yashumayank/FastNeo/README.md

 ```
 conda install -c bioconda bowtie2 samtools julia
 ```
-Some or all of these tools might already be installed on your high performance cluster.
+In case of a high performance cluster, some or all of these tools might already be installed on it.
 You might just need to load them
 ```
 module load bowtie2 samtools julia
 ```